The Fatigue Fighting Benefits of Ginseng

 Panax ginseng has also been studied in patients with Chronic Fatigue Syndrome, or ME.
 Trials have found that taking a supplement for just eight days can significantly improve energy, mood, and mental performance.
 Other studies have found that panax ginseng can reduce fatigue for sufferers of multiple sclerosis (MS).
 In one trial, 52 female MS patients were given 500mg of panax ginseng or a placebo daily for three months, and findings showed that ginseng reduced fatigue and had a significant positive effect on the quality of life compared to the placebo.

-American Ginseng has been shown to combat some aspects of cancer-related fatigue, which is common in cancer patients undergoing chemotherapy.
 One trial involved 360 patients who were either having or had recently finished treatment for cancer.
-They were given 2000mg of American ginseng or a placebo for eight weeks, and at the end of the trial, those taking ginseng supplements reported significantly lower fatigue scores than those taking the placebo, particularly for ‘general' and ‘physical' fatigue.
+They were given 2000mg of American ginseng or a placebo for eight weeks, and at the end of the trial those taking ginseng supplements reported significantly lower fatigue scores than those taking the placebo, particularly for ‘general' and ‘physical' fatigue.
+Many other studies have backed up this outcome, with the added benefit that there little toxicity associated with taking a relatively high ginseng supplement daily (around 2000mg).